rish-16/rish-16.github.io/_pages/talks.md

 Here's a list of talks I've been invited to give over the yars:

-1. **Graph Deep Learning**.
-Workshop on Advances in Deep Learning and Applications (WADLA).
+1. **Graph Neural Network Expressiveness**.
+Workshop on Advances in Deep Learning and Applications.
 IIIT.
 2022
 2. **Data Handling workshop on pandas and numpy**.
 CS3244, NUS (online).
 2021
 3. **AI and Quantum Computing to the Rescue**.
 Hacker Noon Podcast.
 2020
 4. **The TensorFlow Ecosystem**.
 FOSSASIA Summit, Singapore (online).
 2020